Refer to the SEDAR+ System Status page for operating hours.

 - SEDAR+ improves access to issuer information by consolidating multiple systems and databases, including the Cease Trade Order (CTO) Database and Disciplined List (DL), into one, publicly searchable site.

-- While SEDAR filings can only be made weekdays from 7 AM to 11 PM ET, SEDAR+ will be available 24 hours a day, seven days a week in all time zones.
-Details about filing deadlines will be shared with filers prior to launch.
+- SEDAR+ is available 24 hours a day, seven days a week in all time zones.

 - SEDAR+ significantly simplifies the filing process for organizations that must report to multiple provincial or territorial regulators by providing a single portal for all filings.

-- SEDAR+ will save filers time by automatically calculating filing, system and late fees, as well as processing payment when the filing is submitted.
+- SEDAR+ saves filers time by automatically calculating filing, system and late fees, as well as processing payment when the filing is submitted.

-- By consolidating systems and standardizing inputs, the new system will have better quality data .
+- By consolidating systems and standardizing inputs, SEDAR+ has better quality data.

-For the above reasons and many more, users will find the new, web-based SEDAR+ easier to use, more intuitive, and more modern than the legacy systems.
+For the above reasons and many more, users will find SEDAR+ easier to use, more intuitive, and more modern than the legacy systems.

 Why are the existing national systems being replaced?

-The existing national systems are at end-of-life and cannot respond to the evolving needs of capital market participants.
-In addition, they are stand-alone systems that do not ‘speak’ to each other, leaving users to manually find and connect the various data from each system or website when they perform their Canadian securities due diligence.
-The CSA has a vision of a seamless platform across Canada that re-engineers many of the current processes and reduces the time and cost of regulatory compliance.
+The legacy national systems are at end-of-life with limited ability to respond to the evolving needs of capital market participants.
+In addition, they have operated as stand-alone systems that do not ‘speak’ to each other, leaving users to manually find and connect the various data from each system or website when performing their Canadian securities due diligence.
+The CSA’s vision of a seamless platform across Canada that re-engineers many of the current processes and reduces the time and cost of regulatory compliance has taken a foundational step with SEDAR+.

 What does SEDAR+ look like?

-A series of videos, available to all users, provides a sneak peek of SEDAR+.
-The videos showcase some of the improvements and new features in the new system, demonstrate parts of the filing process and public search functions, and preview the general look and feel of the new, web-based platform.
+A series of videos, available to all users showcases some of the improvements and new features in the new system, demonstrate parts of the filing process and public search functions, and previews the general look and feel of the new, web-based platform.

-Step-by-step videos on filing and other SEDAR+ functionality will be available on the SEDAR+ Learning Centre beginning in mid-March 2023.
+Step-by-step videos on filing, information about SEDAR+ for public users and other SEDAR+ functionality are also available on the SEDAR+ Learning Centre.

 + Investors and other public users

-How will SEDAR+ impact the Cease Trade Order and Disciplined List experience?
+How does SEDAR+ impact the Cease Trade Order and Disciplined List experience?

-SEDAR+ will be a single source for information on disciplinary actions.
-Today, Cease Trade Orders (CTOs) and the Disciplined List (DL) are found in separate databases.
-That means users must search multiple sites to conduct their Canadian securities due diligence.
-The CSA is improving that experience.
+Previously, Cease Trade Orders (CTOs) and the Disciplined List (DL) were found in separate databases.
+That meant users had to search multiple sites to conduct their Canadian securities due diligence.
+SEDAR+ is a single source to search for information on regulatory actions, and to subscribe for email alerts.

-The CSA and its members are responsible for protecting investors and the integrity of the capital markets and strive to make public record information readily available.
-By providing a single search on SEDAR+, it will be easier to find administrative tribunal hearing decisions and CSA member decision information.
+By providing a single search on SEDAR+, it is easier to find administrative tribunal hearing decisions and CSA member decision information.

 + Registered users